 Any problems please telephone the surgery.

 As of 1st August 2019, you will not be able to order your medication by following this link.
 After this date, please use SystmOnline or the Medicines Order Line to order your repeat prescriptions.
-For more information on the Medicines Order Line, click here.
+We offer more information on the Medicines Order Line on our website.

 Repeat prescriptions have to be reviewed regularly, at least once a year by a doctor.
 Our policy at Littlewick is to review your medication during your birthday month where possible.
 Please ensure you book your review well in advance.

 Please allow two working days (48 hours) for your prescription to be processed.
 Request and collection should be between Monday to Friday, 10AM – 5:30PM.

 If you have more than one repeat prescription, please try and order all your items together.

 You can either deliver or post your repeat prescription form to the surgery.
 If you would like the prescription to be posted to your home address, please enclose a stamped addressed envelope.
 There is a special box at the reception where you can leave your prescription request without the need to queue.